mia-platform/documentation/docs/fast_data/inputs_and_outputs.md

           required: ["key", "headers", "value"]
 ```

-### Single View Before After
+#### Single View Before After Message

 :::note
 This event is deprecated.
 Please, use the Single View Update event to get these information.
 :::

-An additional event used for debugging purposes, which contains both the previous and the current state of the Single View once it has been updated.
+The Single View Before After Message is an additional event used for debugging purposes, which contains both the previous and the current state of the Single View once it has been updated.

 Its fields are: